biocorecrg/advanced_linux_2019/var_for.md

 A variable can contain a number, a character or a string of character.<br>
 It is meant to **store temporarily** a piece of information.

+* Why do you want to learn about variable ?
+  + to store paths or long strings of characters.
+  + to run loops (for, while, etc.).
+  + inside bash/shell scripts (e.g. arguments passed to scripts are variables).

 * Create a variable:

 ```{bash}